The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Simulation Study

 \subsection{Results}

-Figure \ref{fig:shd_2pa} shows the distribution of SHD values comparing the estimated and true CPDAGs over the different combinations of graph and data sample sizes.
-For visualisation convenience we show the SHD values relative to the graph size $n$: $\textrm{SHDn} \coloneqq \textrm{SHD}/n$, so that they are on comparable scales across the different scenarios.
-In total we compare four distinct algorithms: the dual PC algorithm and its order-independent counterpart (``dual PC'' and ``dual PC stable''), as well as the standard and stable versions of the PC algorithm.
-Each method is evaluated in $12$ different combinations of graph and data sample sizes.
+Figure \ref{fig:shd_2pa} shows the distribution of SHD values comparing the estimated and true CPDAGs over alternative scenarios, combining different graph and data sample sizes.
+For visualisation convenience, we display the SHD values relative to the graph size $n$: $\textrm{SHDn} \coloneqq \textrm{SHD}/n$ so that they are on comparable scales across the different scenarios.
+The comparison includes four distinct algorithms: the dual PC algorithm and its order-independent counterpart (``dual PC'' and ``dual PC stable''), as well as the standard and stable versions of the PC algorithm.
+Each method is evaluated in $12$ scenarios, combining different graph and data sample sizes.
 The significance level $\alpha$ is set at $5\%$.

-The dual PC algorithm performs considerably better than the classic PC, consistently achieving a lower SHD across all different simulated settings.
-Indeed, in every scenario the dual PC's median SHD is lower than the bottom quartile of the SHD scores of the classic PC algorithm.
-The relative difference between the two methods becomes increasingly pronounced as the number of nodes in the graphs grows larger.
+The dual PC algorithm performs considerably better than the classic PC, consistently achieving a lower SHD across all simulated settings.
+Indeed, in every scenario, the dual PC's median SHD is lower than the bottom quartile of the SHD scores of the classic PC algorithm.
+The relative difference between the two methods becomes increasingly pronounced when the number of nodes in the graphs grows larger.

-The scatter plots of figure \ref{fig:cpdag_2pa} display the FPRp and TPR values for the different values of the significance level $\alpha$.
-The edge rates are calculated by comparing the true and estimated CPDAGs.
+The scatter plots of figure \ref{fig:cpdag_2pa} display the FPRp and TPR values for different values of the significance level $\alpha$.
+To calculate the rates, we compare the true and estimated CPDAGs.
 The solid lines are the (partial) average ROC-like curves constructed by averaging the FPRps and TPRs of every method for each value of $\alpha$.
-We refer to the curves as \emph{partial} ROC-like curves since they only cover a limited range of false positive and true positive edge rates determined by the $\alpha$ values that we consider in algorithm 2.
+We refer to the lines as \emph{partial} ROC-like curves since they only cover a limited range of false and true positive edge rates determined by the $\alpha$ values considered in algorithm 2.